yktoo/yktoo.com/content/blog/posts/0560/index.en.md

 This Gru guy is intriguing indeed.
 There's next to nothing about him on the Internet.
 Actually, all I could find about him is that his real name is {{< fl "Piotrek Gruszka" >}} and that he's from Masovia, Poland.

-Which makes it even more amazing, that someone with such a low profile, not participating in other projects (save for a few tracks by his friend {{< fl "Widek" >}}) and not being enlisted with any label, is that talented.
+Which makes it even more amazing, that someone with such a low profile, not participating in other projects (save for a few tracks by his friend {{< a "0673" "Widek" >}}) and not being enlisted with any label, is that talented.
 His mastering of guitar and sound programming are ming-blowing.

 He managed to record and mix just one short album, which by the way turns ten this year, called **Cosmogenesis** (**2010**).
 The album has enjoyed great critical {{< a "https://www.sputnikmusic.com/review/48991/Gru-Cosmogenesis/" "reviews" >}} back in the day.